 To demonstrate English proficiency, international applicants whose native language is not English must take the TOEFL or an equivalent assessment.
-The applicant must score at least 60 on the internet-based TOEFL(with no less than 15 on any section).
+The applicant must score at least 60 on the internet-based TOEFL (with no less than 15 on any section).
 Applicants already in the Asheville area may substitute the North Carolina Diagnostic Assessment and Placement Test.

-International applicants must also certify their ability to pay for out-of-state tuition, fees, books, supplies, year of study.
+International applicants must also certify their ability to pay for out-of-state tuition, fees, books, supplies, transportation, and living expenses for at least one full year of study.
 Medical insurance is not required at this time but is highly recommended for all international applicants.